Music streaming revenues surge and investors like the beat

 Improving finances have led to a tentative re-evaluation of the music industry by stock market investors, who had shied away from the struggling media category for much of the past decade due to a wave of piracy by users and major technology shifts.

 Just in the past month, streaming music subscription leader Spotify of Sweden held a record-setting public stock offering.
-France's Vivendi, the owner of Universal Music Group, the world's biggest music label, said on Tuesday it was mulling an IPO.
+France's Vivendi, the owner of Universal Music Group, the world's biggest music label, said last week it was mulling a stock market listing of its wholly owned music unit.

 Tencent Music Entertainment (TME), which attracts three-quarters of China's booming music streaming market, has been reported by The Wall Street Journal to be eyeing a listing later in 2018.
 TME is controlled by internet giant Tencent.